aantron/ocaml.org/data/planet/syntaxexclamation/typeful-disjunctive-normal-form.md

 (b, d) equiv -&gt; (c * d, e) equiv -&gt; ((a * b), e) equiv = fun e1 e2 e3 -&gt; trans e3 (conj_morphism e2 e1)
 </pre>
 <p>Note that I only needed the previous primitives to prove these lemmas (and as such to define my functions), so we can even make the type <code>equiv</code> abstract, provided that we are giving a complete set of primitives (which is not the case here).
-Although I&rsquo;m not sure what it would buy us&hellip;</p>
+Although I’m not sure what it would buy us…</p>
 <p>Anyway.
-That&rsquo;s my solution!
-What&rsquo;s yours?</p>
+That’s my solution!
+What’s yours?</p>